-In the spring of 1916, Lucia, age 9, and her cousins Francisco, nearly 8, and Jacinta, age 6, from the village of Aljustrel, Portugal, were tending their families' flock of sheep.
-They were leading their flock to nearby Couza Velha, when a strong wind shook the trees and then a light appeared.
+In the summer of 1916, Lucia dos Santos and her cousins Francisco and Jacinta Marto were tending their families' flock of sheep.
+The children were from the village of Aljustrel, in the parish of Fátima, Portugal.
+They were leading their flock to nearby Couza Velha and a cave at Cabeço, when a strong wind shook the trees and then a light appeared.
 As the light drew near they saw a young man in a shining, flowing robe.
 "Fear not, I am the Angel of peace.
 Pray with me."
 The Angel taught them the following prayer: "My God, I believe, I adore, I hope and I love you!
 I ask pardon of You for those who do not believe, do not adore, do not hope and do not love you."
 He then said, "Pray this way.
 The Hearts of Jesus and Mary are attentive to the words of your prayers."
-The second appearance a few weeks later he identified himself as the Angel of Portugal and urged them to pray and sacrifice.
-It was late September when the Angel, believed to be Michael the Archangel, appeared a third time.
+The second appearance a few weeks later he identified himself as the Angel of Portugal and urged them to pray and sacrifice, for Portugal had just entered World War I. It was late September when the Angel, believed to be Michael the Archangel, appeared a third time.
 He gave Lucia communion, and to Francisco and Jacinta, who had not yet made their first communion, he offered a chalice for them to drink.

 The three children asked if they would also be going to Heaven one day, and she said yes, but with gentle reproach, Francisco would first have to say many rosaries.
 She asked them to return to the same spot on the same day for the next six months and then she would identify herself.
 She then asked them a difficult question:

 "Do you wish to offer yourselves to God to endure all the sufferings He may send you in reparation for sins and for the conversion of sinners?"
 With childlike faith they heroically said yes.
 "Then you will have much to suffer.
 But the grace of God will strengthen you and be your comfort."